Blood donation: Donor compensation

 The World Health Organization set a goal in 1997 for all blood donations to come from unpaid volunteer donors, but as of 2006, only 49 of 124 countries surveyed had established this as a standard.
 Some countries, such as Tanzania, have made great strides in moving towards this standard, with 20 percent of donors in 2005 being unpaid volunteers and 80 percent in 2007, but 68 of 124 countries surveyed by WHO had made little or no progress.
 Most plasmapheresis donors in the United States are still paid for their donations.
 Donors are now paid between $25 and $50 per donation.
 In some countries, for example Brazil and the United Kingdom, it is illegal to receive any compensation, monetary or otherwise, for the donation of blood or other human tissues.

 Regular donors are often given some sort of non-monetary recognition.
 Time off from work is a common benefit.
 For example, in Italy, blood donors receive the donation day as a paid holiday from work.
-In 2023, Poland introduced legislation that secured two days off work for employed persons when they donate - the donation day and the subsequent next day.
+In 2023, Poland introduced legislation that secured two days off work for employed persons when they donate — the donation day and the subsequent next day.
 Blood centers will also sometimes add incentives such as assurances that donors would have priority during shortages, free T-shirts, first aid kits, windshield scrapers, pens, and similar trinkets.
 There are also incentives for the people who recruit potential donors, such as prize drawings for donors and rewards for organizers of successful drives.
 Recognition of dedicated donors is common.
 For example, the Singapore Red Cross Society presents awards for voluntary donors who have made a certain number of donations under the Blood Donor Recruitment Programme starting with a "bronze award" for 25 donations.
-In Ireland the Irish Blood Transfusion Service awards a silver pin or pendant for 10 donations, a gold pin or pendant for 20 donations, a gold lapel pin for 50 donations while those reaching 100 donations attend a dinner ceremony where they are presented with a small porcelain statue depicting the logo of the IBTS (a pelican).
+In Ireland, the Irish Blood Transfusion Service awards a silver pin or pendant for 10 donations, a gold pin or pendant for 20 donations, and a gold lapel pin for 50 donations.
+Donor who reach 100 donations are invited to a dinner ceremony where they receive a small porcelain statue depicting the logo of the IBTS (a pelican).
 The government of Malaysia also offers free outpatient and hospitalization benefits for blood donors, for example, 4 months of free outpatient treatment and hospitalization benefits after every donation.
 In Poland, after donating a specific amount of blood (18 litres for men and 15 for women), a person is gifted with the title of "Distinguished Honorary Blood Donor" as well as a medal.
 In addition, a popular privilege in larger Polish cities is the right to free use of public transport, but the conditions for obtaining a privilege may vary depending on the city.
 Also in Poland, Poznań's theatre Teatr Nowy offers theatregoers standing discounts on theatre tickets.
 During the COVID-19 pandemic, many US blood centers advertised free COVID-19 antibody testing as an incentive to donate; however, these antibody tests were also useful for blood centers in determining which donors could be flagged for convalescent plasma donations.